israelb/swagger_ui_engine_2/README.md

 Include [swagger-ui](https://github.com/swagger-api/swagger-ui) as Rails engine and document your API with simple YAML files.

+This gem is a fork of 'swagger_ui_engine'.
+Because it is no longer maintainable anymore.

 ## Versions

 Swagger UI version | Rails version